arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.01.17
+Victor is bros with the beard dude at Red Door.
+He even gave him one of our beaver division shirts.
+He told me that the Red Door guy told him that Joy Division (the band) is named after a Nazi concentration camp where soldiers would go to rape the occupants.
+Doing some [quick googling](http://www.spiegel.de/international/nazi-sex-slaves-new-exhibition-documents-forced-prostitution-in-concentration-camps-a-459704.html), it appears that these camps acted as incentives for non-Jewish concentration camp slave laborers.

+*House of Dolls*, a 1955 novella, coined this term.
+From Wikipedia:
+>The novella describes "Joy Divisions", which were groups of Jewish women in the concentration camps during World War II who were kept for the sexual pleasure of Nazi soldiers.

 ### 01.29.17
 My bro kshit is at a big Indian wedding right now.
 He's keeping us updated